Mssjim/discord-server-mirror/README.md

 `sendAttachments` - If true, attachments will be sent.
 If false, attachments will be ignored, and only text will be sent.
 `convertEmojis` - If true, emojis will be converted to target server emojis.
 If false, emojis will not be converted (This is useful if account has nitro enabled).
 `showAuthor` - If true, the message will contain the author tag and id.
 If false, will send only the message content.
+`typing` - If true, the self will simulate the message typing time before sending.
 `tokens` - An array of account tokens.
 You need to have at least one token.
 Multiple tokens can be separated by commas:
 ```json